September 9, 2019

 2. Computer or Laptop

-It does help to have a computer or laptop that has a good graphics card and a fast processor, but it isn’t going to affect the quality of your final piece if you’re using an older computer.
+It helps to have a computer or laptop with a good graphics card and a fast processor, but an older computer won’t affect the quality of your final piece.
 It may just take a bit longer for things to load, but thats ok!

 3. Adobe Photoshop CC

 That’s it!
-Those are the three tools to digitize watercolor you’ll need to get started, and if you’d like a step-by-step walkthrough of the process from start to finish, be sure to sign up for my free workshop on September 19th, below!
+These are the three tools to digitize watercolor you’ll need to get started.
+If you’d like a step-by-step walkthrough of the process from start to finish, be sure to sign up for my Free 3-Day Email Challenge series below!